pieeg-club/ironbci_3D_Printable_Headset/README.md

 ![alt tag](https://github.com/pieeg-club/ironbci_3D_Printable_Headset/blob/main/images/headset.png "connect")

+# Generally
+I believe the headset is ready, but some work is needed to start, cables, connect the electrodes, and attach the battery from your side.
+Looks like better to use a 200 mA battery, not more, to ensure there's enough room inside the headset.

 Dry Electrodes – no gel needed (As an example, I used this one - [link](https://pieeg.com/cap-eeg-kit/)
 You can adjust the strength of the connection between the electrodes and the skin through the straps.